Helios-vmg/Borderless/Installer/custom/README.txt

-Place in .\lib\clang\[clang_version]\include the MSVC headers.
-Note: At the time of writing, clang_version = 3.8.0

 Place in .\bin the Qt DLLs.
-Currently, these are used: icudt54.dll icuin54.dll icuuc54.dll
+Currently, these are used:
-Qt5Core.dll
-Qt5Gui.dll
-Qt5Network.dll
-Qt5Svg.dll
-Qt5Widgets.dll
+Qt6Core.dll
+Qt6Gui.dll
+Qt6Network.dll
+Qt6Widgets.dll
 Also, place the plugins directory.
+To prune the directory:
+1. Delete all subdirectories except imageformats\
+    platforms\
+    styles\
+2. Delete all *.pdb
+3. Delete all *d.dll
-Note that, for release builds, files matching the following patterns do not need to be distributed: *d.dll *d.pdb The cleaned plugins directory is slightly under 10 MiB.
+The cleaned plugins directory is less than 3 MiB.